VysePresident/MafiaBot2/README.md

 [implemented] Pin Start_Of_Day messages and votecounts.

+[implemented] Use nicks instead of names where appropriate (votecounts, playerlists, signuplist, etc)

+[implemented] Retain original playerlist except in case of replacements.

 [bugfix] (Logged 6/25/23) When adding player to game, vote count should note the changed requirements to lynch

 [bugfix] (Logged 6/28/23) Need to completely remove time (and send an appropriate message) when thread ends.
 Very minor.

 [bugfix] All moderater commands are now admin only

 ### GEO (July 18 2023) Listed: